primarypigments/memory-game/TESTING.md

     - To fix this, I used onclick in my initial code, then i learned that onclick is not reliable in JS and can cause errors or unwanted behavior, so i switched "onclick" to "click" and the game started to work properly.

--JS After pressing stop button cards are not disabled
+- JS After pressing stop button cards are not disabled

     ![screenshot](documentation/bug03.png)

     - To fix this, I first tried to create an if statement and disable the cards once the start button was pressed.
 I found this to cause a series of problems that I didn't find a solution to.
 Then i tried to simplify this by disabling the board.
 I called the board class in the “eventlistener” for the stop button and added a disabled class to the board and then in “eventlistener” for the start button I removed disable.

--JS More than 2 cards can be clicked
+- JS More than 2 cards can be clicked

     ![screenshot](documentation/bug04.png)

     - To fix this, I created a loop through images and disabled them (to avoid more than 2 being clicked at a time).
 After this I added a delay to reactivate the cards.